s-akbar-zamin/Audio-Localization/README.md

 # From theory to signal to data

 I used Microsoft Paint to explain the project to another friend.
-I've shared the image, however usefull or useless, here. :smirk:
+I've shared the image, however useful or useless (:smirk:), here.

 ![Background](https://github.com/user-attachments/assets/36139fbf-a454-4165-b47f-20e3b8937f2b)